Shelby County Second Offense DUI Lawyer

 If you qualify for any type of diversion program, you must install an ignition interlock device on your vehicle for six months or the length of time of the diversion program, whichever is greater.

 How a Shelby County Second-Offense DUI Attorney Could Help

-A DUI charge, even if a second offense within five years, does not always result in a DUI conviction.
+A DUI charge, even if a second offense within 10 years, does not always result in a DUI conviction.
 In some cases, there are evidentiary issues, law enforcement officers who do not always follow procedure, and other circumstances that may impact the ability to effectively prosecute your case.

 A Shelby County second-offense DUI lawyer may be able to investigate your case and consider whether any irregularities in your arrest and charges exist.